-117. These material issues with Omega's performance and ability to meet deliverables were known by senior management, including Brown.
+116. These material issues with Omega's performance and ability to meet deliverables were known by senior management, including Brown.
 CW-8 worked directly with Omega and explained that he had learned during quarterly update meetings in the second half of 2015 through early 2016 that Omega was struggling, failing to meet its performance goals, and was not at all what Perrigo had expected.
 CW-8 recalled that slides shown during these meetings made it clear that Omega was not performing and that these same slides were shown by Brown to the executive team.

-E. Defendants Misled Investors about Perrigo's Supposed Insulation from Pricing Pressures

-118. While Perrigo's newly-formed BCH segment houses the Company's consumerfacing business (including Omega), Perrigo's Rx segment is (and was throughout the Relevant Period) primarily focused on the sale of generic and specialty pharmaceutical prescription products in the U.S. Throughout 2015, Defendants represented that the prices for Perrigo's prescription drugs in the U.S., including generics, were sustainable.
-In fact, Defendants-on no fewer than five occasions between April 2015 and January 2016-told investors that the Company intended to keep pricing in its Rx segment "flat to up slightly," while Brown assured the market that Perrigo's revenues were "insulated from the current pricing drama" in the market.
-In contrast to these representations, Defendants knew or recklessly disregarded the fact that the pricing levels for Perrigo's generic drug products were unsustainable-a fact that the Company did not begin to reveal until April 2016.
+E. Defendants Mislead Investors About Perrigo's Supposed Insulation from Pricing Pressures products in the U.S. During the Relevant Period, Defendants represented that the prices for Perrigo's prescription drugs in the U.S., including generics, were sustainable.
+In fact, Defendants-on no less than five occasions between April 2015 and January 2016-told investors that the Company intended to keep pricing in its Rx segment "flat to up slightly," while Brown assured the market that Perrigo's revenues were "insulated from the current pricing drama" in the market.
+In contrast to these representations, Defendants knew or recklessly disregarded the fact that the pricing levels for Perrigo's generic drug products were unsustainable-a fact that the Company did not reveal until April 2016.